Botanical Name: Sanguinaria canadensis

 Growing Conditions: Deciduous shade.
 Woodsy soil, not too dry.

 Wildlife benefits: One of the earliest wildflowers, important for supplying nectar to diverse overwintering queen bees

 From Ottawa Valley or eastern Ontario sources: Yes

-Remarks: Blooming may be very brief, but interestingly-shaped leaves provide an woodland carpet through the summer.
+Remarks: Blooming may be very brief, but interestingly-shaped leaves provide a woodland carpet through the summer.
 Seed is ant-distributed and intolerant of drying.
 Watch for seedlings popping up, sometimes in unexpected places, to increase your planting of bloodroot.

-For information on availability or to return to the list of plants, please click Plants
+Sold out for Spring 2019.
+To return to the list of plants, please click Plants